Leo Heinrichs: Death

 Heinrichs normally celebrated the 8 AM Sunday Mass, but on Sunday, February 23, 1908, as he had a meeting scheduled that day, he switched with the priest Wulstan Workman to take the 6 AM "Workingmen's Mass.
-Among attending Mass was fifty-year-old Giuseppe Alia (aka Giuseppe Guaraccio and Angelo Gabriele), an unemployed shoemaker who had recently emigrated from Avola, Sicily.
-Alia took Communion at altar rail then flung the Host at the priest and drew a revolver.
+Among those attending Mass was fifty-year-old Giuseppe Alia (aka Giuseppe Guaraccio and Angelo Gabriele), an unemployed shoemaker who had recently emigrated from Avola, Sicily.
+Alia took Communion at the altar rail, then flung the Host at the priest and drew a revolver.
 Seeing the gun, the altar boy tried to warn the priest, but Alia opened fire and shot Fr.
 Heinrichs in the chest.
 Fr.
 Heinrichs first attempted to retrieve the fallen Host and collapsed mortally wounded on the step of the Altar of Our Lady, and died minutes later.